 Where are you performing in pantomime?

-In Buxton, I’ve never heard of it, I only know it because of the water, you know, Buxton water!
-I’m playing Sleeping Beauty in Sleeping Beauty or Princess Aurora I think they call her, so that should be exciting.
-I’ve never done a pantomime before, I’m excited for that.
+In Buxton, I’ve never heard of it, I only know it because of the Buxton water!
+I’m playing Princess Aurora in Sleeping Beauty, so that should be exciting.
+I’ve never done a pantomime before, I’m excited about that.
 I think it’s running the whole of December, I think it will be a really nice lead-up to Christmas, and it will get me in the festive mood, or I’ll be sick of it!
 I’m sure I’ll love it, I’m really excited!

 What TV shows do you enjoy watching?